 Filing a Lawsuit Based on Your Truck Accident

-If you suffered serious injuries in a tractor-trailer truck accident in the greater Tampa area, you may have the right to hold the liable party accountable for your injuries and expenses.
+If you suffered serious injuries in a tractor-trailer truck accident, you may have the right to hold the liable party accountable for your injuries and expenses.
 We believe holding those responsible for truck accidents is important and may be able to seek compensation on your behalf.

 Financial recovery may be possible through: